In a B2B commercial setting, waste collections can occasionally be missed, but what do you do if this happens?

 The most common causes of missed bin collections

-For a collection to take place, drivers must be able to safely access containers.
+For a collection to take place, drivers must be able to safely access bins.
 Common issues include:

 - Parked vehicles blocking access